 MERC prioritizes the urgent need for water in Maasailand, the result of water mining, deforestation and agricultural pollution in the north, and the appropriation of water land for parks and game reserves.
 Procuring water under these conditions requires knowledge, experience and physical strength.
 It is the primary responsibility of Maasai women, and therefore MERC’s approach to designing water projects follows the lead of women who know the terrain.

-In collaboration with Rotary International, MERC has completed water projects in Erusiai, Mosiro, and Ndoinyo Oloip, and are nearing completion on a project in Eorr Emayian.
-Our collaborative approach is a ‘cluster model’ through which local community groups, comprised mainly of Maasai women, hash out the plan for a water project, especially where distribution points will be located, how the project will be sustained and whether money will be charged and how proceeds will be spent.
+In collaboration with Rotary International, MERC has completed three large scale water projects and is nearing completion of a fourth.
+MERC operates through a ‘cluster model’ through which local community groups design the plan for a water project, especially where distribution points will be located, how to navigate seasonal wildlife migrations, and how the project will be sustained financially.